 Chat: There are librarians online 10 a.m. - 10 p.m. any day of the week.

 BEST for instant answers, brief interactions, short troubleshooting.

 EXAMPLES: asking for quick help, locating or downloading full text of a known article, reporting or verifying an error, clarifying a minor detail, help to decide what database to use, short literature search, etc.

 Email: Send questions via email.
 Most questions get a response within 24 hours!

-BEST for complex questions, troubleshooting that require more time,
+BEST for complex questions, troubleshooting that require access to borrowing records

 Direct help from a librarian: schedule a Webex meeting with a subject specialist